 Step-by-step directions

-1. Mix up the cake mix per package directions.
+- Make batter.
+Mix up the cake mix per package directions.
 Divide batter into a lightly greased 9-inch round cake pan and 9-inch square cake pan.
-You can also use an 8-inch round cake pan and 8-inch square cake pan.
-For easier release, line bottom of each pan with parchment paper.

-2. Bake at 350ºF for about 20-25 minutes or until a toothpick inserted into the cake comes out clean.
+- Bake.
+Bake until a toothpick inserted into the cake comes out clean.
 Let cakes cool completely before assembling.

-3. When cakes have cooled, remove from pans.
+- Assemble cakes.
 Cut the round cake pan in half.
-Place square cake onto extra large serving sheet and turn so it looks like a diamond.
+Place square cake onto serving sheet and turn it so it looks like a diamond.
 Place each half round along the top straight edges of the diamond to form a heart.

 Expert Tips and Recipe FAQS